Peter McVerry Trust is committed to maintaining the highest standards of corporate governance.

 Corporate Governance Structures

-Our Board of Directors comprises of ten directors with backgrounds in business, finance, risk, law, social inclusion, health and pastoral care.
+Our Board of Directors comprises of nine directors with backgrounds in business, finance, risk, social inclusion, health and pastoral care.
 All directors are voluntary and receive no remuneration.

-The board meets a minimum of six times per year and has its AGM in May each year.
-It has overall responsibility to ensure that the governance of the organisation is in line with best practice and that all operational functions meet all requirements under current legislation, charitable and company law, and health and safety standards.
+The board meets a minimum of six times per year and has a yearly AGM.
+It has overall responsibility to ensure that the governance of the organisation is in line with best practices and that all operational functions meet all requirements under current legislation, charitable and company law, regulatory compliance and health and safety standards.

 Accordingly, the Board mandates the CEO and Senior Management Team to bring before it an annual health and safety statement and annual risk audit for its approval and to carry out regular reviews of all policies and procedures.

-There are four committees that also report directly to the Board of Directors on a regular basis.
+There are five committees that report directly to the Board of Directors on a regular basis.
 These are;

 - Finance, Audit and Governance